raunakkapoor/uscis-case-status/README.md

-# uscis-receipt-status
+# uscis-case-status
-Script to query USCIS API to track the status receipt(s) and send emails using SMTP
+Script to query USCIS API to track the CASE status using the receipt # and send emails using SMTP